Piyush Marmat

 In probability theory, an experiment is any procedure that yields a well-defined result.
 A trial is a single execution of the experiment.
 The outcome of a trial is the specific result obtained, also called a sample point.
 The set of all possible outcomes is called the sample space.
 An event is a subset of the sample space, consisting of one or more outcomes that satisfy a particular condition of interest.
 To quantify the probability of an event say E, denoted as P(E) we can either:

 The best estimate is the expectation value of the probability distribution that models the data.
 The uncertainty is the standard deviation of the mean, also called standard error, which is the standard deviation divided by the square root of the number of measurements made.
 Standard deviation is the square root of variance.
 Variance is the expectation value of squares of data values minus the square of expectation value of data.
-Expectation value of a variable x with probability distribution P(x) is the probablity weighted average of all the values of x over the entire sample space.
+Expectation value of a variable x with probability distribution P(x) is the probability weighted average of all the values of x over the entire sample space.